Jean Segura Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 4.07 team ERA that ranks 12th across all MLB pitching staffs.
+- The Mariners' 4.02 team ERA ranks 11th across all MLB pitching staffs.

-- The Mariners allow the fewest home runs in baseball (60 total, 0.9 per game).
+- Mariners pitchers combine to give up 61 home runs (0.9 per game), the first-fewest in the league.

-- Miller gets the start for the Mariners, his eighth of the season.
-He is 3-3 with a 4.46 ERA and 33 strikeouts in 38 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.